tatsu-lab/gpt_paper_assistant/README.md

 As a cost estimate, running this on all of `cs.CL` cost $0.07 on 2/7/2024

 ## Changelog
+- **2/15/2024**: fixed a bug with author parsing in the RSS format + cost estimates for title filtering being off + crash when 0 papers are on the feed.
 - **2/7/2024**: fixed a critical issue from ArXiv changing their RSS format.
 Added and enabled a title filtering to reduce costs.